Shoulder Pain Wickes, MO

 What’s Behind My Shoulder Pain?

-• Bursitis The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between muscles, bones, tendons, and skin.
-Bursitis occurs when the bursae because inflamed after repeated activities, often occurs at the same time as shoulder impingement, and can make daily tasks like brushing your teeth immensely painful.
+• Bursitis The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
+Bursitis the result of the bursae becoming inflamed after overuse, often occurs in combination with shoulder impingement, and can make daily tasks like getting dressed tremendously difficult.

-• Acute: This can happen because of a sudden blow, repeated throwing, or other overhead activities needed in some sports and occupations, such as swimming or lifting boxes above your head.
+• Acute: This can happen because of a sudden blow, excessive overhead motions, or other overhead activities common in some competitive and activities and occupations, such as tennis or lifting boxes above your head.

-• Shoulder Instability This occurs when the humerus is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can happen suddenly or from wear and tear.
+• Shoulder Instability This occurs when the ball of the humerus is allowed to move out of the socket when the capsule or ligaments become damaged, and also can be the result of injury or wear and tear.
 Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often causes or is the result of injury to the supporting soft tissue of the shoulder.
-Chronic instability will cause shoulder pain and unsteadiness when performing certain motions.
+It often is accompanied by injury to the surrounding areas of the shoulder.
+Long-term instability will cause shoulder pain and unsteadiness when performing certain motions.

-• Arthritis While there are at least six kinds of arthritis, the shoulder most typically suffers from osteoarthritis.
+• Arthritis While arthritis refers to a range of diagnoses, osteoarthritis is the condition that typically affects the shoulder.
 Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
-Common causes include tissue weakening as we become older, persistent injuries, and overuse.
-There is no cure for arthritis, but effective pain management is possible with Wickes, MO physical and occupational therapists.
+Common causes include old age, repeated trauma, and overuse.
+Arthritis cannot be cured, but you can find effective pain management methods with Wickes, MO physical and occupational therapists.

-• Shoulder Fractures The humerus, clavicle, and scapula are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling from a height or high-impact collisions such as a car accident.
-The shoulder pain is usually severe, and the shoulder will experience substantial inflammation and bruising.
+• Shoulder Fractures The humerus, clavicle, and shoulder blade are the most commonly broken bones in the shoulder.
+They are often the result of falling from a height or high-impact collisions such as being tackles in a football game.
+The shoulder pain is usually significant, and the shoulder will experience considerable inflammation and contusions.

-Sometimes, injuries are intertwined, for example a fracture causing damage to the nerves.
-If you’re currently suffering from shoulder pain, one of our no-risk, free injury screenings in Wickes, MO may help determine the root of it.
-If you’ve sustained a severe injury or have severe shoulder pain, a physician in Wickes, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy to discover the cause.
-Most people who experience shoulder pain can find relief with a personalized treatment plan with certified physical therapists that are experts in movement health in Wickes, MO can be a great way to get you back to a pain-free daily life and the active lifestyle you deserve.
+At times, one injury leads to another, for example instability that leads to impingement.
+If you’re experiencing shoulder pain, one of our no-risk, free injury screenings in Wickes, MO may help you discover the root of it.
+To diagnose shoulder pain a physician in Wickes, MO may use a physical examination, various imaging techniques, and/or arthroscopy.
+Most people who experience shoulder pain can experience relief with a customized treatment plan with professional physical therapists and movement health specialists in Wickes, MO can be an effective way to get you back to the things you love to do the most.

-Missouri Revised Statute §334.506 requires a prescription to attend physical therapy appointments, so you need to reach out to your Wickes, MO physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our professional physical and occupational therapists are responsible and work closely with your primary care physician to make sure you are getting the care that fits into your overall treatment plan.
+Missouri Law requires a prescription to attend physical therapy appointments, so it’s necessary to speak to your Wickes, MO primary care physician to see if physical therapy is rights for your shoulder pain.
+Our licensed physical and occupational therapists are responsible and work closely with your primary care physician to make sure you are getting the care that fits into your overall treatment plan.

 Other services we offer in Wickes, MO include: